 - Maternal diabetes.

-- Drug or alcohol abuse by the mother during pregnancy.
+- Drug or alcohol abuse by the mother or smoking during pregnancy.

 |Experts agree that genetic factors cause more than 50 percent of all hearing loss in children, whether present at birth or developed later in life.|